What to do and not to do while in Prague.

 - From airport to city centre: Once you leave the airport, there are many yellow (or white) taxi cars waiting for you.
 All of them have pretty the same prices to get you to your hotel, so do not worry about taking it.
 The price should be about 600-700 CZK (or approx. 25-30 €).
 While more expensive, it is more comfortable than public transport.

 - Do not take taxis from the Main Railway Station (Hlavní nádraží).
-The price they charge you is about 40-60 € for just few minutes (and few kilometers) in the car.
+The price they charge you is about 40-60 € for just a few minutes (and few kilometres) in the car.
 Why?
-Because the railway station is situated right in the historical centre, so it’s really only a few minutes to get to most of the hotels.
-Before you arrive to Prague, just have a look on map – it might be possible to walk (or take subway/metro) to your hotel.
+Because the railway station is situated right in the historical centre, so it’s only a few minutes to get to most of the hotels.
+Before you arrive in Prague, just have a look on the map – it might be possible to walk (or take subway/metro) to your hotel.
 Moreover, many hotels and travel agencies offer airport pick-ups or shuttles, so just ask them.
 It will be much cheaper than you might think!

 - Take only cars marked as “taxi“.
 It means, there is the driver’s name, license number and prices printed or displayed on/in the car.
 It’s not a good idea to take one of those yellow cabs without any printing, only with taxi lamp on the top.

-Due to a “legislation mistake”, the tour guides in Prague are not obliged to be licensed anymore!
-That means, that anyone can be guide.
-So, once you walk through the city, you will see really a lot of tours almost everywhere.
+Unfortunately, the tour guides in Prague are not obliged to be licensed anymore!
+That means, that anyone can work as a tour guide.
+So, once you walk through the city, you will see a lot of tours almost everywhere.
 Some of them are better, some worse.
 It can be really difficult to find out which to choose.
 The best way is the recommendation from the internet or your friends who have been to Prague before.
 You just probably want to choose a good guide.
-Double check if your guide has the license and the guide badge, provided by the city after they complete a special tour-guiding course.
-Only then you can be sure that the information you get are credible and reliable.
-You want to get the best for you money, right?
+Double-check if your guide has the license and the guide badge, provided by the city after they complete a special tour-guiding course.
+Only then you can be sure that the information you get is credible and reliable.
+You want to get the best for your money, right?
 And remember, albeit there are plenty of free tours, nothing is really for free in real life.

 Finally, a tip that might save your life – do have always some coins with you.
 Really, a simple coin of 10 CZK might change everything.
 For it is your ticket to every toilet in the city! 😉